Senior Living Resources Lutheran Senior Services

 Staying active is important for anyone but it’s especially important as people age.
 While staying active isn’t always easy, it is important as regular activity helps combat health conditions and diseases, maintain weight, and improve mood.

 Being active can be made easier when there is a group to join or someone to guide older adults through activities that would be the most helpful.
 Older adults who live in senior living communities, like Lutheran Senior Services (LSS) senior living communities, have these things and more available to them.
-Studies by the Mather Institute have shown that older adults who live in senior living communities, especially Life Plan Communities, are more active than older adults who live on their own.
+Studies by the Mather Institute have shown that older adults who make the most of assisted living, especially in Life Plan Communities, are more active than older adults who live on their own.
 Read on to learn a few reasons why staying active is important as people age.

 Five Reasons Why Seniors Should Stay Active